balena-io/docs/pages/learn/deploy/deployment.md

 └── Dockerfile
 ```

 When we push this project to a fleet that has its default device type set to `Raspberry Pi 3`, the build system will use the device type specific `Dockerfile.raspberrypi3` file to build from.
-If we instead pushed this to an `Intel Edison` fleet, the build would use the `Dockerfile.i386` file.
+If we instead pushed this to an `Intel NUC` fleet, the build would use the `Dockerfile.amd64` file.
 When pushing to any other device type, the regular `Dockerfile` would be used to perform the build.
 This type of project selection will also work in service folders of multicontainer deployments; you can see an example of that in our [Getting started with multicontainer project][multicontainer-project].

 The file extensions are equivalent to `{{$names.company.allCaps}}_MACHINE_NAME` for `.<device-type>` and `{{$names.company.allCaps}}_ARCH` for `.<arch>` from the template files discussed in the next section.
 To find the correct name have a look at our [machine names and architectures list][device-types].